Himanshu431-coder/AICTE-TechSaksham-Internship/README.md

 # AI-Based Fitness Calorie Tracker

 ## Project Overview
-The **AI-Based Fitness Calorie Tracker** is an innovative application developed as part of my internship submission for the All India Council for Technical Education (AICTE).
+The **AI-Based Fitness Calorie Tracker using Python** is an innovative application developed as part of my internship submission for the All India Council for Technical Education (AICTE).
 This project leverages artificial intelligence to assist users in tracking their calorie intake based on their fitness activity data.
 By employing advanced machine learning models, the application aims to provide accurate predictions of calories burned during various physical activities.

 ## Key Features
 - **Calorie Prediction**: Utilizes sophisticated machine learning algorithms to predict calorie expenditure based on user-input fitness activity data.